cfnptr/garden/docs/gsl.md

 ## Variable Types

 All GLSL default variable types vec2, ivec3, mat4... are replaced with more pleasant looking variants float2, int3, float4x4.
-Also built in variables gl_Xxx to gl.xxx.
+Also built in variables gl_Xxx with gl.xxx.
 Don't be angry :)

 You can use #include directive it's baked by the shaderc compiler internally.